-Management contract
+Management contracts

 The Company is party to certain employment contracts.
-These contracts require that additional payments of approximately \$900,000 be made upon the occurrence of a change of control or termination without cause.
+These contracts require that additional payments of approximately \$2,200,000 be made upon the occurrence of a change of control or \$1,100,000 upon termination without cause.
 As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.